Thursday, December 30, 2010

 This was too good to pass up.
 Let me provide my executive summary of his key points (i.e., points that I find persuasive):

 1. We act in a passive-aggressive manner toward China and many nations.
-Get off it.
+Get over it.

-2. We have over-lapping interests with the Chinese, and, Oh, yea!, the rest of the world.
-We have to work those.
-As someone who deals with negotiations and conflicting interests on a regular basis, this is elementary.
-The problem, of course, is the audience (client, voters), but you have to get on with it.
+2. We have overlapping interests with the Chinese, and, Oh, yeah!, the rest of the world.
+We have to work on these relationships.
+As someone who deals with negotiations and conflicting interests regularly, the need to negotiate relationships is fundamental.
+The sticking point is the audience (client, voters) whom you have to please, your clients, so to speak.
+But you have to cut a deal (if you can) even if its with potential (or actual) rivals.
 It's called leadership.

-3. We have to accept some "satisfycing" (Herbert Simon).
-This is, we have to except less than perfect outcomes.
+3. We must accept some "satisficing" (Herbert Simon).
+This is, we have to expect less-than-perfect outcomes.
 That's life as we know it.
 The enemy of the good is the best (or something like that).

-4. The idea at this time of a nuke-free world, as attractive as it is as a thought, probably is nutty.
+4. The idea of a nuke-free world, as attractive as it is, overreaches, at least at present.
 We need to move to a nuclear-limited world.
 (See my prior entry for some sanity on that topic.)

-5. Real politics rarely involves "consensus building", but it certainly involves deal-making.
+5. Real politics involves "consensus building", but also deal-making.
 Sometimes you have to make deals with the devil (e.g., FDR & Churchill dealt with Stalin to defeat Hitler; Clinton cut deals with Newt Gingrich).

 Walt: Too Secure?
 A Message to the Senate